-We hope you can read, enjoy and benefit from many of these brilliant works over the summer.
+We hope you can read, enjoy, and benefit from many of these brilliant summer books over the summer.
 Here is Our Top 10 Reading list, with reviews from acclaimed critics:

+Out of many summer books, our first recommendation is Human Acts by Han King.
 By focusing on the logistics of cataloging the bodies, Han lulls us into the horror, and before we know it, we are there, inside the gymnasium, awe-struck by the amount of pain humans can inflict on one another and, in the obverse, the dignity with which the volunteers wash and care for the dead.
-In essence, we witness the impossibly large spectrum of humanity, and wonder how it is that one end could be so different from the other.
+In essence, we witness the impossibly large spectrum of humanity and wonder how it is that one end could be so different from the other.

-- Nami Mun’s review of the novel in The New York Times, dated January 10, 2017
+Nami Mun's reveiw of the novel in the New York Times, dated January 10, 2017.

 “Gatsby’s magic emanates not only from its powerhouse poetic style — in which ordinary American language becomes unearthly — but from the authority with which it nails who we want to be as Americans.
 Not who we are; who we want to be.
 It’s that wanting that runs through every page of Gatsby, making it our Greatest American Novel.
 But it’s also our easiest Great American Novel to underrate: too short; too tempting to misread as just a love story gone wrong; too mired in the Roaring Twenties and all that jazz.”

-“ The narrative of Klara and the Sun is energised by the friction between two different types of love: one that is selfish, overprotective and anxious, and one that is generous, open and benevolent.
+“ The narrative of Klara and the Sun is energized by the friction between two different types of love: one that is selfish, overprotective, and anxious, and one that is generous, open, and benevolent.
 It feels like a message for all of us as we go about our drearily circumscribed days.
 What’s beyond doubt is that Ishiguro has written another masterpiece, a work that makes us feel afresh the beauty and fragility of our humanity. “